seloner/YoutubeDownloaderList/README.md

 chmod 755 script.sh

 How to run:
-Put inside an input file your youtube links
+Put inside an input file your youtube links(one link in every line) For example: www.youtube.com/link1 www.youtube.com/link2
-For example:
-www.youtube.com/link1
-www.youtube.com/link2